Grapes, melons, and cherries? Aomori Prefecture: A surprising fruit kingdom

 Aomori Prefecture is the top producer of apricots in Japan.
 They are cultivated mainly in the southern part of the prefecture, centered around Nanbu Town, Hachinohe City, Sannohe Town, and Gonohe Town, and are also grown in parts of the Tsugaru region

-Apricots are famous nationwide for their jam and syrup, but in the Tsugaru region, " apricots wrapped in shiso " are a deeply rooted favorite local delicacy.
-The popularity of apricots wrapped in shiso in Aomori Prefecture may be related to the region's thriving apricot production.
+Apricots are famous throughout Japan for being used in jams and syrups, but in the Tsugaru region, "apricot wrapped in shisoleaves" is a deeply rooted local delicacy.
+The popularity of apricot wrapped in shiso leaves in Aomori Prefecture may be related to the fact that apricot production is thriving there.

 [Peach] A new type of peach that uses apple-growing techniques!?